joaocosta21/eletricmaps/README.md

 Project summary -
     default google maps working on liveshare

-Attentions -
+Warnings -
     API credential with no restrictions

 Thoughts -
-    Two "buttons" of streets to make a route??? learn how to make routes with one or multiple destinations
+    Two "buttons" of streets to make a route???(google directions api) learn how to make routes with one or multiple destinations